graphql-devise/graphql_devise/README.md

 ```bash
 $ bundle exec rails generate graphql_devise:install
 ```
-The generator accepts 2 params:
+The generator accepts 2 params and 1 option:
 - `user_class`: Model name in which `Devise` modules will be included.
 This uses a `find or create` strategy.
 Defaults to `User`.
 - `mount_path`: Path in which the dedicated graphql schema for devise will be mounted.
 Defaults to `/graphql_auth`.

-The option `mount` is available starting from `v0.12.0`.
-This option will allow you to mount the operations in your own schema instead of a dedicated one.
-When this option is provided `mount_path` param is not used.
+- `--mount`: This options is available starting from `v0.12.0`, it allows you to mount the operations in your own schema instead of a dedicated one.
+When provided `mount_path` param is ignored.

 #### Mounting the Schema in a Separate Route